aldayel/tic-tac-toe-game/README.md

 # Tic Tac Toe Game in Python with NumPy: A Battle of Wits! 🎲🧠
 ## Introduction 🌟
-Three days ago I had a programming assignment, which was to write a code for the Sudoku game (by the way, it's my favorite game since childhood).
-At first, I came up with a logical solution for the game, and then I started with the programming solution.
-The people who gave me the assignment advised me to write the code using Python, but my stubbornness led me to decide to use Java!
-Of course, I couldn't, hahaha, and I turned to Python and was able to solve it later.
-Today, with the Tuwaiq Academy assignment in Artificial Intelligence Bootcamp, the goal is to write code for the Tic Tac Toe game using the Numpy library.
-I found a great similarity after looking closely at the Sudoku code I wrote a few days ago.
+A Tuwaiq Academy assignment in Artificial Intelligence Bootcamp, the goal is to write code for the Tic Tac Toe game using the Numpy library.
+I found a great similarity after looking closely at how to write a code that solves Sudoku that I wrote a few days ago.
 Isn't Sudoku the Tic Tac Toe game, but it's repeated 9 times?
 So why don't I use the same logic?

 ## Game Rules 📜
 Here are the fundamental rules that govern this timeless game: